-Edgewood Campus School is a progressive, private, Catholic 4K - 8th grade school that offers a well-rounded and rigorous education.
+Edgewood Campus School is a private, Catholic, 4K - 8 grade school that offers a well-rounded and rigorous education.
 We are committed to deepening knowledge, honoring individuality, enhancing personal awareness, fostering strength of character, and building global connections.

 Calendar, Conferences & Report Cards